 Australia has an informed and willing population of potential trial participants, resulting in a higher level of research participation than would be expected from a population of our size.
 Australia is a multicultural country with a diverse population that is capable of meeting recruitment needs.
 Recommendations by the Clinical Trials Action Group, including the development of this website — www.australianclinicaltrials.gov.au — are helping to improve awareness and support patient recruitment.

 Australian treatment processes and regimens are often similar to the United States, Canada and some western European countries.
 Australia’s diverse population enables recruitment of a similar patient population to recruitment in those countries.

 In addition, the Australian Institute of Health and Welfare collects statistics on Australian risk factors, diseases and death in Australia, and provides links to online data collections, which also provides useful information for sponsors considering placing trials in Australia.

-The Australian Government’s generous Research & Development (R&D) Tax Incentive encourages more industry investment in R&D.
+The Australian Government’s Research & Development (R&D) Tax Incentive encourages more industry investment in R&D.

-The Incentive provides businesses investing in eligible R&D with generous tax offsets:
+The Incentive provides businesses investing in eligible R&D with tax offsets.

 Australian clinical practices and some aspects of its health care system are similar to the United States, United Kingdom and most of Europe.

 The seasonal differences between the Northern and Southern hemispheres allows trials dependent on seasonal factors (e.g. flu vaccine, allergy or respiratory ailments trials) to be conducted or continued in Australia, extending the appropriate period for patient recruitment.

 The Australian Government Trade Commission, Austrade, have developed a Clinical Trials Industry Capability Report to encourage companies around the world to identify and take up investment opportunities in Australia.
 The Industry Capability Report includes an overview of Australian industry strengths along with examples of organisations and their capabilities.